Ladli Laxmi Yojana: Progress in the Yojana

-The State Minister, Maya Singh, reported that over 20 lakh girl children in Madhya Pradesh have benefited from the scheme till 14 May 2015.
+The State Minister, Maya Singh, reported that over 20 lakh girl children in Madhya Pradesh had benefited from the scheme as of 14 May 2015.
 She also said, "In 2006 Mahila Panchayat, a total of 14 announcements, including that of 'Ladli Laxmi scheme' which is aimed at, among other things, bridging the skewed sex ratio, were made and all of them now stand fulfilled."
-The aim of creating better educational opportunities and bringing about a change in the orthodox mindset of families below the poverty line, has been successful so far.
+The aim of creating better educational opportunities and bringing about a change in the orthodox mindset of families below the poverty line has been successful so far.

 Dissecting the impact at different levels, the point that came to see is that each body wants this plan to proceed in future.
 On the chance that the Scheme moves with its Performa of execution then this will change the discrimination met by the young women in the society and will guarantee a hopeful future.
 In spite of the inclination that the girl child is a burden to the family, women will come up as the head and equivalents to other individual family members.

 The Scheme will establish young girls in the point of view of the society and family and they would get the absolute advantage of the Scheme, which will assist them in developing their character and conquering any possible future prospects.
 Other than a decrease in girl infanticide, issues of the household viciousness against them will diminish and these issues will be gradually disposed off from society.
 In 2023, the government of Madhya Pradesh launched Ladli Behna Yojana to further empower women of Madhya pradesh.
 Under this scheme the government will transfer Rs 1000/- per month to every women of Madhya pradesh.